Ally Malott

 Allyson "Ally" Malott-McCarthy (born October 31, 1992) is an American former basketball player who played for the Washington Mystics of the Women's National Basketball Association (WNBA).
 She was drafted eighth overall in the 2015 WNBA draft.

 High school career

 Malott played for the Madison High Mohawks.
 She was a McDonald's All American in her senior season as she averaged 21.8 points, 9.5 rebounds, 4.8 assists, 3.2 steals and 2.4 blocks per game while shooting 81% from the free throw line and leading Madison to a 20–4 record and to the Division III district final.
-This earned her the 2010–11 Ohio Gatorade Player of the Year for girl's basketball.
+This earned her the 2010–11 Ohio Gatorade Player of the Year for girls' basketball.
 She finished her high school career as Madison's all-time leading scorer.

 Malott had offers from Notre Dame, Purdue, Miami, and Northwestern.
 She chose to play for Dayton, as it was closer to home, and they had also been recruiting her friend Andrea Hoover.